 Vehicle checks to make before a long journey

-Getting your vehicle into tip-top shape is the best way to guarantee your summer journeys go according to plan whether you are heading to the seaside or somewhere outside the UK.
+Getting your vehicle into tip-top shape is the best way to guarantee your journeys go according to plan whether you are heading to the coast, countryside, city or somewhere outside the UK.

-Before setting off this summer use the following advice:
+Before setting off for your journey use the following advice:

 Oil and coolant